 In terms of the Constitution the responsibility for waste management functions is to be devolved to the lowest level of government.
 It is therefore clear that the municipality is responsible for Waste Management within its area of jurisdiction and has to ensure proper handling of waste thus preserving a healthy environment.
-The following are the core daily operations in achieving goal 2,
+The following are the core daily operations in achieving goal 2, working with EPWP and CWP.

-Weekly waste collection from wards 3,4 and 6, both informal, farms and urban, and disposed thereof at an approved landfill site.
-(New England Landfill site- uMsunduzi Municipality)

-Street sweeping, litter picking and public ablution facilities cleansing at the Camperdown Taxi Rank.

-Recovery of re-usable and recyclable material from the mainstream of waste.

-Clearing of illegal dumping spots within Mkhambathini in all 7 wards.

-Education and awareness campaigns.

-Plans to eradicate backlogs.
+- Weekly waste collection from wards 3,4 and 6, both informal, farms and urban, and disposed thereof at an approved landfill site.
+(New England Landfill site- uMsunduzi Municipality) - Street sweeping, litter picking and public ablution facilities cleansing at the Camperdown Taxi Rank. - Grass cutting and maintenance of parks and open spaces. - Maintenance of side-walks and clearing of storm water channels - Recovery of re-usable and recyclable material from the mainstream of waste. - Clearing of illegal dumping spots within Mkhambathini in all 7 wards. - Education and awareness campaigns. - Plans to eradicate backlogs.

-Goal 3: Grow the contribution of the Waste Sector to the Green Economy jurisdiction.
+Goal 3: Grow the contribution of the Waste Sector to the Green Economy

+It is highly recommended for the municipality prioritizes the establishment of Material Recovery Facilities, this will address the extension of waste as a basic service to rural areas as the municipality collects from 11.4% of households within its jurisdiction.
 The MRF will not only assist the municipality but will benefit communities and will contribute to the green economy and empowering communities through the formalizing of the informal waste picker sector.

-It is highly recommended for the municipality prioritizes the establishment of Material Recovery Facilities, this will address the extension of waste as a basic service to rural areas as the municipality collects from 11.4% of households within its